zhangxiangna/coding3/README.md

 ## Outputs
+As of now, I have a total of 299 rounds set up for this program.
+Then I came up with very good results.

 Here are some of the outputs of my work, and I think some of them have AI drawing sheep as well as humans do.
 I think it's a very lovely thing to see the AI drawing the sketches.

 Epoch 71: